RoelantD/Workshop-Back-To-The-Future/part-1/1-2-prerequisites.md

 pip install -r part-2/code/requirements.txt
 ```

+## Installing the Python Extension in VS Code

+To work efficiently with Python in Visual Studio Code, you should install the official **Python extension** from Microsoft.
+This extension provides language support, code completion, linting, debugging, and more.

+**How to install the Python extension:**

+1. Open VS Code and go to the Extensions view by clicking the square icon on the sidebar or pressing <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd>.
+2. In the search bar, type `Python`.
+3. Find the extension named **Python** (by Microsoft) and click **Install**.

+You may also want to install the following recommended extensions:
+- **Pylance** (by Microsoft) – for fast, feature-rich language support and type checking.
+- **Jupyter** (by Microsoft) – for working with Jupyter Notebooks in VS Code.

+These extensions will help you get the best Python development experience during the workshop.

 ## Setting Up a Virtual Environment in VS Code

 It is recommended to use a virtual environment to manage your Python dependencies for this workshop.
 Here’s how you can set one up using the VS Code Command Palette: